Thyroid Disease

 Thyroid Scan

 This scan also uses a radioactive tracer.
-A special camera takes 3-D pictures of your thyroid gland as it absorbs the tracer.
-The pictures help your doctor determine which parts of your thyroid are overactive or underactive.
+A special camera takes 3D pictures of your thyroid gland as it absorbs the tracer.
+The pictures help your doctor determine whether your thyroid is overactive or underactive.

 Why Choose Duke